GiannisProf/Pong/README.md

 # Pong
 This is a beginner project using python and the pygame module.
 An implementation of the classic Pong game for 2 players.
-Planning on turning it into Player vs A.I.
+Planning on turning it into Player vs A.I with NEAT.